 The emergence of solid state hybrid drive (SSHD) technology provides a way for users to get more performance from their machines, run richer applications, and make stronger contributions to the organization—all in a price that works.

-The ultimate solution to meeting improved storage performance and capacity needs within the budget constraints of IT organisations is a blend of solid state drive (SSD) and hard disc drive (HDD) technology.
-Solid state hybrid drives (SSHD) effectively merge these technologies, providing storage devices that are compatible with traditional HDD modules, while delivering one of the most compelling value propositions the storage market has seen in years: SSD-like performance and hard drive capacity.
+The ultimate solution to meeting improved storage performance and capacity needs within the budget constraints of IT organizations is a blend of solid state drive (SSD) and hard disk drive (HDD) technology.
+Solid state hybrid drives (SSHD) effectively merge these technologies, providing storage devices that are compatible with traditional HDD modules, while delivering one of the most compelling value propositions the storage market has seen in years: SSD–like performance and hard drive capacity.

 SSHDs combine a small, fast and affordable amount of NAND flash memory with a traditional hard drive.
 SSHD, the best of both worlds: